mauriciovieira/100-days-log/README.md

 ## Round 4

 This time, during SARS-COV-2 Pandemic, I decided to take on this challenge again.
 This time, commit in private repositories also count.

+### 2020-05-02 day 5

+Single commit in a personal project.
+Rails+react.
+I don't intend to release it open unless I make it more beautiful, with tests on backend and frontend.

 ### 2020-05-01 day 4